jaclu/debiSH/README.md

 You should be aware that Debian 10 hit its EOL as of 2022-09-10 So this is using an unsupported version, but since it is the last Debian built for x86-32, that is all we have for now

+## Goals

+- Give an initial option after install: Do you want to use Debian or Alpine?

 ## Procedure